microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Notice that the average wait time for CPU for this query is a high % of the overall average duration for the query.

-The DMV **sys.dm_db_wait_stats** will show a high number of SOS_SCHEDULER_YIELD waits with this scenario.

 Given the evidence to this point, without any query tuning, our workload requires more CPU capacity than we have deployed for our Azure SQL Database.

-TODO: This is where we would interject Query Performance Insights since it uses the Query Store.
-The charts don't show what I expect so need to research.

 **Step 5: Observing performance using Azure Monitor**